Signore, Udaipurwati

 Signore is a village in the north-eastern part of Indian state of Rajasthan.
-It is the Udaipurwati tehsil of Jhunjhunu District.
+It is the Udaipurwati tehsil of Jhunjhunu.

 Demographics

-According to the 2011 population census the village has 5674 people.
-Out of those 2857 are male and 2817 are females.
+According to the 2011 population census, the village has 5674 people.
+Out of those, 2857 are male and 2817 are females.

 Administration

 Singnore village is a village panchayat in which Majhau and Dhani-Majhau are two revenue villages.

 Religion

 Mataji temple is in Singnore village.
 Kalika Mata and Thakurji temples are in Majhau.
 A Shiva temple and a Gogaji temple are in Dhani Majhau.
 Jeen Mata Mandir is in Godara Ka Bass Singnor.
 The jeen mata mandir was renovated in 2017.
 A temple of Gogaji is in Godara Ki Dhani Singnor.

 Economy

 The highway from Nawalgarh originates from the main market.